 -Dynamic Predictors of Attrition: predicting and correcting for attrition in longitudinal studies

 -Identifying Reliable Change Using Cognitive Tests in Ageing and Dementias Research

 Ph.D.
 Psychology - University of Edinburgh (2016)

 I currently co-teach Research Methods and Statistics 2 (RMS2)

 I am interested in supervising PhD projects in any of my above-mentioned primary research areas as well as in developmental psychology, criminology (especially violence and aggression), clinical psychology ,or individual difference topics more broadly.
 Please feel free to get in touch to discuss.

 My primary research interests relate to developmental aspects of mental health phenotypes and their comorbidity.
 I have a particular interest in ADHD, autism, and conduct problems.
-I also research quantitative methodolody, including psychometrics.
-Current projects include the Evidence for Better Lives: https://www.vrc.crim.cam.ac.uk/vrcresearch/EBLS and collaborations with the Zurich Project on Social Development from Childhood to Adulthood: https://www.jacobscenter.uzh.ch/en/research/zproso/aboutus.html
+I also research quantitative methodolody, especially psychometrics and longitudinal methods.
+Current projects include the Evidence for Better Lives Study: https://www.vrc.crim.cam.ac.uk/vrcresearch/EBLS and collaborations with the Zurich Project on Social Development from Childhood to Adulthood: https://www.jacobscenter.uzh.ch/en/research/zproso/aboutus.html